appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 - `https://api.appcircle.io/build/v1`

-:point_up: You need to change its value with your self-hosted appcircle server's API URL.
+:point_up: You need to change its value with your self-hosted Appcircle server's API URL.

 Assuming our sample scenario explained above, its value should be